 Do you peel carrots before juicing?
 No, you don’t have to peel carrots before juicing them.
 You can absolutely run unpeeled carrots through your juicer.
 In fact, this is true of most root vegetables.
 Just be sure to wash your carrots before juicing them, even if they’re organic carrots.
+You’ll want to remove any dirt or debris that’s on the carrot skin before juicing it.
+If your carrot has lots of crevices, a small fruit/vegetable cleaning brush can help you get the job done.

 Now, let’s take a look at juicers, the juicing process for carrots, and some very fun things you can do with your extracted juice.